Official Cruelty-Free Makeup Brands in 2023

 As well as making moves to become more ethical, beauty brands are becoming more inclusive too.

-It acknowledges that men, not just women, love to experiment with makeup.
+It acknowledges that men and women love to experiment with makeup.

 A nominee in the ASOS Beauty Awards, Cult Candy Cosmetics is built around the core belief that makeup is for everyone, whether they identify as them or non-binary.